 Orton was bald during his heel run around 2009-2010 as well.

-At one point, Randy stopped doing his signature "Release the Doves" pose and started doing Austin's pose (both arms raised, hands in fists) during his entrance.
+At one point, Randy stopped doing his signature "Release the Doves" pose and started doing Austin's pose (both arms raised, hands in fists, minus the middle fingers) during his entrance.

 He is also a third generation superstar who later became the youngest world (World Heavyweight Champion to be precise) champion in history.
 Do you smell it?
 That makes him a Composite Character of The Rock and Stone Cold.